Tennessee Partition Actions — Forcing the Sale of Inherited Property

 Partition actions involve attorney’s fees, court costs, and in some cases costs associated with valuation or commissioners appointed by the court.
 In Tennessee, the costs of partition are typically recoverable from the sale proceeds — meaning they are paid from the property’s value rather than out of pocket by the filing party.

-Attorney’s fees in partition actions are typically charged on an hourly basis.
+Attorney’s fees in partition actions may be handled on either a contingency or hourly basis, depending on the case.
 The total cost depends on whether the case settles, the complexity of ownership issues, and how vigorously the other side contests the matter.

 We discuss fees and cost structure directly in the consultation.
 There are no hidden charges and no ambiguity about how we bill.